 Enable notifications so you’ll know the moment you get a new online review.
 Respond to both positive and negative reviews — the latter especially.

-Potential clients need to see that you care about what people are saying about your business and that, if issues do arise, you are willing to work to correct the issue and change the way you do things to benefit future clients.
+Potential clients need to see that you care about what people are saying about your business and that if issues do arise, you are willing to work to correct the problem and change the way you do things to benefit future clients.

 About 30% of all search engine queries include a reference to a physical location.

-As a family law firm especially, people aren’t exactly going to drive 100 kms in order to do business with you.
+As a family law firm especially, people aren’t going to drive 100 km to do business with you.
 Instead, the majority of your business will come from your local market.

 How can you ensure that your digital marketing strategies are targeting them?